Bar/Bat Mitzvah ceremonies these days look NOTHING like the old days.

 Don’t worry, this isn’t a duplicate of the previous section.
 This time, I’m talking about specific Jewish prayer accessories men are expected to wear: Tallit (the Jewish prayer shawl), and Kippah (or yarmulke).

 Did You Know?
-In many Ashkenazi communities – Jewish men start to wear a Tallit only after they get married, not after their Bar Mitzvah.
+Most Ashkenazi men start wearing a Tallit after they get married, not after their Bar Mitzvah.

 Tip: You may need to ask one of the locals to get you a Kippah when you arrive, so dust off your shyness on your way there.